papivot/pace-docs/PKS Logging using syslog.md

 ## PKS Control plane

-To enable logging of the PKS control plane, within Opsman UI, navigate to the PKS tile -> `Settings` -> Logging.
+To enable logging of the PKS control plane, within Opsman UI, navigate to the PKS tile -> `Settings` -> `Logging`.

 The following information needs to be input -